New recipes and updates

 METHOD

 1. Preheat the oven to 230C/450F/gas 8.
-Prepare a Swiss roll flat tin or similar, 23 x 30cm, by lining it with baking parchment.
+Prepare a Swiss roll flat tin or similar, 23 x 30 cm (9 x 12 inch), by lining it with baking parchment.

-3. Mix the flour with the corn flour and sift over the egg mixture in two goes, folding it in gently with a spatula after each addition.
+3. Mix the flour with the cornflour and sift over the egg mixture in two goes, folding it in gently with a spatula after each addition.

-5. Fold a small amount of the egg whites into the egg yolk mix with a spatula, to loosen it up.
-Then add the rest of the egg whites and fold carefully not to deflate it, small streaks of white are acceptable.
+5. Fold a small amount of the meringue into the batter with a spatula, to loosen it up.
+Then add the rest of the egg whites and fold carefully not to deflate it.
 Pour it into the prepared tin smoothing the surface with a spatula.
-Bake for 6 – 8 minutes, when you press the surface with your finger, it should spring back.
+Bake for 6 – 8 minutes or until when pressed with your finger, the surface springs back.
 It will have puffed up considerably.

 8. Unroll the sponge and spread the cream over it evenly with a spatula.
-Re-roll the sponge as tightly as you can and place on a serving tray, dust with more icing sugar before serving.
+Re-roll the sponge as tightly as you can and place on a serving tray.
+Dust with more icing sugar before serving.

 NEW recipe finder